Which Program Level is Right for Me?

 - AAS in Culinary and Foodservice Management: Culinary experience is required.

-- AS and BS in Data Science: Applicants must have completed preparation in mathematics equivalent to pre-calculus or higher.
+- AS in Data Science: Applicants must have completed preparation in mathematics equivalent to pre-calculus or higher.

 - BS in Accounting: Requires a signed statement of understanding (SOU).